 Type species: Neocercosporidium smilacis (Thüm.)
 U. Braun, C. Nakash., Videira & Crous

-Notes: Neocercosporidium was introduced by Videira et al. (2017) with N. smilacis as type species.
-N. smilacis was previously known as Cercospora smilacis and was accommodated in Passalora s. lat. based on the cylindrical-obclavate pigmented conidia and conspicuous conidiogenous loci appearing as tiny circles in front view (Videira et al. 2017).
+Notes: Neocercosporidium smilacis, previously known as Cercospora smilacis was accommodated in Passalora s. lat. based on the cylindrical-obclavate pigmented conidia and conspicuous conidiogenous loci appearing as tiny circles in front view (Videira et al. 2017).
 In the phylogenetic analyses of Videira et al. (2017), C. smilacis formed a distinct lineage distant from other Passalora species.
 Hence, C. smilacis was transferred to a new genus Neocercosporidium as N. smilacis.
 Neocercosporidium is currently a well-supported genus in Mycosphaerellaceae.
 Molecular markers available for Neocercosporidium include ITS, LSU and RPB2.

 Recent NewsRecent paper to be published